Governance Impact Statement 2024-25

 The government requires governing boards to fulfil three core duties:

-- Oversee the financial performance of the school and making sure its money is well spent
+3. Oversee the financial performance of the school and ensure its money is well spent

 The board